 Nigeria is consumed by many social problems, the most significant being an ongoing struggle for national identity, different social and ethnic groups contrasting with one another, sometimes violently.
 In a nation that is almost singularly of one race, it becomes necessary for the bigoted to have targets, and so people are divided into presumed superior and inferior groups, such latent racism based upon some barely discernible trace.

-Of course, like every Democracy, Nigeria is also rife with poverty, corruption and social inequality.
-These are issues the crop up everywhere, certainly not exclusive to Africa.
+Of course Nigeria is also rife with poverty, corruption and social inequality.
+These are issues that crop up everywhere, certainly not exclusive to Africa.
 There are also angry terrorist groups who see this corruption of what they dream of as a pure civilization, and try their best to reshape the world in their singular image.
-The best known of these groups is the notorious Boko Haram (which translates as “Western Influence is Sin.)
+The best known of these groups is the notorious Boko Haram (which translates as “Western Influence is Sin.”)
 This group is the one responsible for the mass kidnapping of young girls, who were then forced to submit, eventually converted to their extreme ideology, and repeatedly raped in order to produce more soldiers for their army of radicals.
 Their history of violence is immense, including bombings, prison breaks, machete massacres and mass shootings.
 Several of their uprisings have led to the deaths of hundreds of people in a matter of hours.

 Due to areas of extreme poverty, not just poor, but literally no educational opportunities, high unemployment, and illiteracy, there is a very high infant and child mortality rate, children starving to death or, sometimes, Hansel and Gretel-like, being abandoned to fight for themselves, often recruited into militaristic armies, or sent out of the country to die in diamond mines.
 Sometimes the children are simply beaten to death by their fathers or mothers.
 Domestic abuse is another major problem that afflicts the poor and desperate, the helpless seeking to feel dominant over something.